dkdkkim/dkdkkim.github.io/_pages/about.md

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them. -->

-I am AI & computer vision researcher and a leader of algorithm development team of Monitor Corporation.
+I am AI researcher and a leader of AI R&D team of Monitor Corporation.
 I received MS degree in Department of Bioengineering from Seoul National University.
 I worked in LG display as a optical compensation algorithm developer.
 I received my bachelor degree in Electrical Engineering from Hanyang University.
 My general research interest lies in computer vision and machine learning.